lvhernandez/will-sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 ## Download an evaluation license

-A license is needed to use the Signature SDK and a fully functional evaluation license is free to download as follows:
+A license is needed to use the Signature Library and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID
 * Select **Licenses**
 * Select **New Evaluation License**
-* Select **Generate Signature Edition License**
+* Select **Generate Evaluation License**  for WILL SDK for signature
 * Return to Licenses where the new license file is ready for download
-* Download the signature-edition-evaluation-license.txt license file
+* Download the license file

 The license is supplied as a JWT text string in a text file.
 This will need to be copied into your application.
 The self-service evaluation licenses have a three-month expiry date from the time of creation.
 However you can generate a new license at any time.